-Pursuant to our currently effective articles of association, (i) any future declarations and payments of dividends (other than interim dividends) will be at the recommendation of our board at its absolute discretion for approval by our shareholders at a general meeting; and (ii) interim dividends may be paid by our board if justified by the profits of our company.
+Pursuant to our articles of association, (i) any future declarations and payments of dividends (other than interim dividends) will be at the recommendation of our board at its absolute discretion for approval by our shareholders at a general meeting; and (ii) interim dividends may be paid by our board if justified by the profits of our company.
 We cannot guarantee when and in what form dividends will be paid.
 Even if any declaration and payments of dividends are approved by our shareholders at a general meeting, the timing, amount and form of future dividends, if any, will depend on our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiaries, our financial condition, contractual restrictions and other factors deemed relevant by our board.
-Accordingly, the return on your investment in the ADSs will likely depend entirely upon any future price appreciation of the ADS.
-There is no guarantee that the ADSs will appreciate in value after this offering or even maintain the price at which you purchased the ADSs.
+Accordingly, the return on your investment in the ADSs will appreciate in value after this offering or even maintain the price at which you purchased the ADSs.
 You may not realize a return on your investment in the ADSs and you may even lose your entire investment in the ADSs.